tipam/pi3d/ReadMe.rst

 Documentation
 =============

-Please note that Pi3D functions may change significantly during it's development.
+Please note that Pi3D functions may change significantly during its development.

 Bug reports, comments, feature requests and fixes are most welcome!